glentner/python-102/docs/source/tutorial/commandline.rst

     Out[7]: _StoreTrueAction(option_strings=['-l', '--last-only'], dest='last_only', nargs=0,
     const=True, default=False, type=None, choices=None, help='only keep the last value', metavar=None)

-When you've finished adding all of your options, you can actually `parse` a set of inputs by calling the ``parse_args`` method with a list of strings.
+When you've finished adding all of your acceptable options, you can actually `parse` a set of inputs by calling the ``parse_args`` method with a list of strings.
 Be default, if nothing is given it will check ``sys.argv`` to get the "real" arguments to your program.